johsteffens/About-Me/README.md

 **A: I have none (yet).
 At best I have a preliminary remedy but it might not work for everyone.**

 **Q:** What is your remedy? <br>
-**A: Publish everything you develop under your name; but don't patent it.
+**A: Publish everything you develop with a timestamp under your name; but don't patent it.
 If you want to do extra good, issue a permissive license with your code.
 By publishing, you turn your invention into prior art.
 You have a defense gainst those, who claim your idears afterwards as their own.
-No one should be able to patent your invention without your permission.
-(At least not in jurisdictions that deserve my respect.)
 At the same time you leave room to breathe to those, who value your approach and want to adapt, integrate or improve on it.**

 **Q:** Why might that not work out for everyone? <br>
 **A: Hard work deserves remuneration.
 Many inventors need guarantees that they can turn their efforts into profit.
 Publishing without patenting is a leap of faith.
-You do something good and hope that you'll be rewarded somehow but also accept that it might never happen.
-Many cannot afford living up to this principle.**
+You do something good for others but have less control over when (if ever) and how a reward might occur.**

 **Q:** Some countries allow software patents.
 Should they better abolish it? <br>
 **A: No. There are legitimate claims depending on the existing patent system remaining in place.
 The system needs a change, but that change can only be a gradual process.**